mpm/backed-goods/README.md

 * Make monsters move around
 * Rotation of player sprite
 * Die when running into monsters
+* Make the screen smaller/scrollable

 ### Yet to be done

 * Check for never versions of level data as some levels cannot be completed atm.
-* Make the screen smaller/scrollable?
 * Game states (intro screen, advancing to next level, etc.)
+* Show mini map when hitting tab
 * Fog